 When doctors notice signs of fetal distress, they should take quick action to help the baby.
 Depending on the severity and cause of the distress, they may try different interventions, such as:

-- Performing an emergency C-section to deliver the baby safely (in more serious cases).
+• Performing an emergency C-section to deliver the baby safely (for more serious complications).

 Legal Help for Harm Caused by Untreated Fetal Distress